Harper connects at buzzer, Rutgers shocks No. 1 Purdue 70-68 - NewsBreak

 Purdue had a 10-point lead with 8 minutes left before Rutgers began chipping away.

-McConnell had 12 points, five rebounds, and five assists for Rutgers, and Mag also scored 12 points.
-Jaden Ivey scored 15 points for Purdue, which has lost four straight to Rutgers.
+McConnell had 12 points, five rebounds, and five assists for Rutgers.
+Jaden Ivey scored 15 points for Purdue.

 BIG PICTURE

-Purdue: The Boilermakers were off to another strong start, going 8-0 for the third time under Painter and looking like a Big Ten title contender.
-They’ll have to regroup after crumbling under the scrutiny of the No. 1 ranking.
+Purdue: The Boilermakers were off to another strong start under coach Matt Painter, going 8-0 for the third time under his tutelage and looking like a Big Ten title contender.
+They'll have to regroup after crumbling under the scrutiny of the No. 1 ranking.

 Rutgers: After making the NCAA Tournament for the first time in the 30 years last season, it had been a rough start to the 2021-22 campaign, with losses at UMass and Big East bottom-feeder DePaul, as well as at home to Lafayette.
 Now the Scarlet Knights know they can beat anybody.